devopstf/iperf-multicast/README.md

 Work in progress you can contribute to:

-* Prompting for the parameters to be populated into ``.env`` file.
+* Prompting for the parameters to be populated into ``.env`` file ⣿⣿⣀⣀⣀⣀⣀⣀⣀⣀ 20%
-* Getting iperf to generate multicast traffic from within an OCP cluster, and listening to it from outside.
+* Getting iperf to generate multicast traffic from within an OCP cluster, and listening to it from outside ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣦ 95%
-* Setting up the traffic generator as an Openshift's ``job`` instead of a simple pod.
+* Setting up the traffic generator as an Openshift's ``job`` instead of a simple pod ⣿⣿⣿⣿⣀⣀⣀⣀⣀⣀ 40%

 ## References